nautobot/go-nautobot/docs/Manufacturer.md

 ### NewManufacturer

-`func NewManufacturer(id string, objectType string, display string, url string, naturalSlug string, deviceTypeCount int32, inventoryItemCount int32, platformCount int32, name string, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *Manufacturer`
+`func NewManufacturer(id string, objectType string, display string, url string, naturalSlug string, name string, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *Manufacturer`

 NewManufacturer instantiates a new Manufacturer object This constructor will assign default values to properties that have it defined,